gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 This is analogous to the way humans and animals perceive the world.
 After observing a scene for a few seconds, a human can remember which abstract objects were present in it (bicycle, tree) but can't remember the specific appearance of these objects.
 Your brain has learned to completely abstract its visual input - to transform it into high-level visual concepts while filtering out irrelevant visual details - making it tremendously difficult to remember how things around you look.
+#### Visualizing convnet filters
+Another easy way to inspect the filters learned by convnets is to display the visual pattern that each filter is meant to respond to.
+This can be done with *gradient ascent in input space:* applying *gradient descent* to the value of the input image of a convnet so as to *maximize* the response of a specific filter, starting from a blank input image.

+The process is simple: you'll build a loss function that maximizes the value of a given filter in a given convolution layer, and then you'll use stochastic gradient descent to adjust the values of the input image so as to maximize this activation value.